samuelslinda/samuelslinda/README.md

 - 👀 I’m interested in developing scripts
 - 🌱 I’m currently learning R software
 - 💞️ I’m looking to collaborate with different scripts deveopers and users
-- 📫 How to reach me ..my emial is lindasamuels27@gmail.com
+- 📫 How to reach me ..my email is lindasamuels27@gmail.com